KoBeWi/Metroidvania-System/README.md

 - Mapped Center Color: Modulation of the center texture when the cell is mapped.
 - Default Border Color: Modulation of the border textures when it's not overriden by custom color.
 - Mapped Border Color: Modulation of the border textures when the cell is mapped.
-- Room Separator Color: Color of the room separator texture, if provided.
+- Room Separator Color: Color of the room separator texture, if available.

 #### Symbols

 - Symbols: The list of available symbols.
 A symbol will always appear centered at the cell.
 It can be bigger than the center texture, but it's not recommended.
 - Uncollected Item Symbol: Symbol automatically displayed when calling `register_storable_object_with_marker()`.
-The number must be within the array defined in Symbols.
+The number must be within the array defined in Symbols. `-1` is no symbol.
-- Collected Item Symbol: Symbol assigned when using `store_object()` on a marked object.
+- Collected Item Symbol: Symbol assigned when using `store_object()` on a marked object. `-1` is no symbol.

 #### Border Textures